What is PMS?

 PMS takes place approximately one week before, and a few days during, a woman's menstrual period.
 PMS comes with some uncomfortable complaints which are believed to be caused by either low serotonin levels or the fluctuation of hormones that occur during this time.

 Low serotonin (a derivative of Tryptophan), may include mood swings, aggressive behavior, irritability, and anger.
-Concentration problems, increased appetites sleep problems, and anxiety and depression among other symptoms.
+It can also concentration problems, increased appetite, sleep problems, anxiety, and depression among other symptoms.

 Many women experience the proverbial "morning sickness," nausea and/or vomiting.
 Sore breasts or nipples may also be pregnancy signs.
 Headaches, fatigue, and mood swings have also been noted to be related to early pregnancy.
 Food cravings and food aversions have also been reported during pregnancy.
 You may have increased urination as well.
 Some women will experience aversions to particular smells.

 Early PMS pregnancy has associated symptoms that are the same.
 You should seek medical care if you suspect you might be pregnant for a couple of reasons.
-First to determine whether you are pregnant, and second if you are not pregnant, to determine the causes of any missed or irregular periods is reason to get medical treatments.
+It is important to determine the cause of any missed or irregular periods and get the proper medical treatments.
 These symptoms can also be connected to other health conditions.
 Even more important is that once you determine you are pregnant, you should seek prenatal care so that you and your baby can be healthy.